 No sodium snacks

-For some on-the-go, no sodium snack options try unsalted nuts and seeds.
-Throw a few different types together with some dried cranberries for a tasty sodium-free trail mix!
+Throw a few different types together with some dried cranberries and raisins for a tasty sodium-free trail mix.

 Low sodium snacks

-Many fresh fruits and vegetables are naturally low in sodium and make great snack options!
+Many fresh fruits and vegetables are naturally low in sodium and make great snack options.

-Fruit or Veggies with Dip
+12 Fruit or Veggies + Dip Ideas

-It’s always a great thing when we can get in some more fruits and veggies!
-A tasty dip can make it even more enjoyable by adding more flavor.
 Since fruits and vegetables are naturally low in sodium, you’ll just want to make sure your dip is low in salt.
-Portions are really key here.
+Portions are key.

-Some ideas we love to recommend include;
+Some ideas we love include;

 - Carrot sticks and hummus